Mosquitoes can carry diseases that may be passed on to people through mosquito bites.

 In Australia, some of these include Murray Valley encephalitis virus, Ross River virus, Barmah Forest virus and dengue virus.
 Periods of heavy rainfall or floods can led to ideal breeding conditions for mosquitoes, even in non-tropical areas.
 Diseases that are spread by insects are known as ‘vector- borne’ diseases.

 Mosquito-borne diseases can make people ill and, in severe cases, can cause death.

 There are many simple things you can do to avoid getting bitten by mosquitoes, including:

-- Wear long, loose-fitting clothes if mosquitoes are around, preferably in light colours.
+- Wear long, loose-fitting clothes if mosquitoes are around.

-- Use effective mosquito repellents on exposed skin and clothing.
+- Use an effective mosquito repellent on all exposed skin.

-- Outdoors, mosquito coils or citronella candles can be effective in small protected areas.
+- Use mosquito coils or insecticide candles in small, outdoor areas.

 Choosing a mosquito repellent

 Repellents come in lotions, gels, aerosols and pump sprays.
 Lotions and gels are easier to apply, though all repellents containing picaridin and DEET (N,N-Diethyl-m-toluamide or diethyltoluamide) are effective at repelling mosquitoes when used correctly.